*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 An example of a rotator is the RCA VH226F Outdoor Antenna Rotator with Remote:

-Like any other solution to the problem of capturing signals from stations that are far apart, there are both pros and cons to rotors.
+Like any other solution for the problem of capturing signals from stations that are far apart, there are both pros and cons to rotors.

 The main benefit of using a rotor is the ability to conveniently re-orient an antenna towards a transmission tower from the comfort of your living room (via remote control).